 To tell the Roku IR remote from the Roku Enhanced/Voice Remote, open the battery compartment.
 The Enhanced remote will have a pairing button used to pair the Roku Enhanced Remote with the Roku device.
 The Roku IR remote will not have this button.

 There is also a trick you can do with your smartphone camera to see if your remote is infrared.
 Put the camera on selfie mode and click a button.
 You will see a little light blink on your screen that you can’t see if you look at the remote.
-Since I know that sounds a bit hard to believe, I put together a quick demonstration in the video below.

 You can also look to see if there is a black tinted plastic window at the front of your remote.
 If so, it’s where the infrared light emits from the Infrared You can also see if there is a black tinted plastic window at the front of your remote.
 If so, it’s where the infrared light emits from the Infrared remote.
 The Roku Enhanced Remote does not emit light and doesn’t require an emitter.
 Considering the Roku remote is black, this may be difficult to see.